 Winner by 27%

-M&M Tool and Machinery rates % higher than Sears on Leadership Culture Ratings vs Sears Ratings based on looking at 1564 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "Do you approve of the job your executive team is doing at your company?".
+M&M Tool and Machinery rates % higher than Sears on Leadership Culture Ratings vs Sears Ratings based on looking at 1572 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "What does the leadership team need to get better at?".

 Compensation Culture Ratings vs Sears